The stories we could tell...

 - First of all, many jokes are repeated countless times through the series and yet they're funny every single time.

-- This Troper finds himself cracking up every single time he watches the "Posada" episode: Mr. Barriga is sweeping the patio's floor, unaware that El Chavo is nearby, swinging a little piñata around in expanding circles, approaching inch by inch to unsuspecting Mr. Barriga's head... and then suddenly striking Quico, who was behind of El Chavo, off-screen.
+- The "Posada" episode: Mr. Barriga is sweeping the patio's floor, unaware that El Chavo is nearby, swinging a little piñata around in expanding circles, approaching inch by inch to unsuspecting Mr. Barriga's head... and then suddenly striking Quico, who was behind of El Chavo, off-screen.

 - The episodes involving "El Festival de la Buena Vecindad", especially the cultural acts from the kids:

 - The Poem/Story of "El perro arrepentido" ("The Regretful Dog") by El Chavo.
 Complete with overly dramatic gestures.
 This is also the only poem the kid knows, so it appears every time.